kogakure/website-11ty-stefanimhoff.de/src/posts/2022/templates-for-ia-writer.md

 ## iA Writer Template Nanzan

 Later that week I decided to create my first iA Writer template based on that style.
 I called the template [Nanzan](https://github.com/kogakure/ia-writer-template-nanzan) (南山) because the book was typeset by the _Nanzan Institute for Religion and Culture_.
-It’s free and you can download the code as a ZIP archive and double click the `.iatemplate` file.
+The template is free and you can download the code as a ZIP archive and double click the `.iatemplate` file.

 ![Nanzan](/assets/images/posts/ia-writer-template-nanzan.jpg)